qilimanjaro-tech/qililab/doc/library/Documentation/Runcards/i_controllers.rst

 Instrument Controllers
 +++++++++++++++++++++++++
-Instrument controllers, are the way qililab has to communicate with each intrument is connected to.
+Instrument controllers, are the way qililab has to **communicate** with each **intrument** is connected to.
-Each instrument must be connected to an instrument controller that serves as the 'drivers' of said instrument.
+Each instrument must be connected to an instrument controller that serves as the *drivers* of said instrument.
-So an instrument controller serves as a mediatior between our desire instrucctions and the actual actions of an instrument.
+So, an instrument controller, serves as a mediatior between our desire instrucctions and the actual actions of an instrument.

-An instrument controller can contain several instruments or just one.
-In the examples below, it is possible to see the label `subcategory: multiple_instruments` or `subcategory: single_instrument` depending on that matter.
+An instrument controller can contain one or multiple instruments.
+The option `subcategory: ` is utilized to determinate wether is a `single_instrumet` or a `multiple_instruments`.
-The diferent instruments are on different slots defined in `modules:`.
+For a multiple instument, each instument is assigned in the section `modules: `

 As in the instrument section, every type of instrument controller has its own specs to determine.
-Below there are some examples of the different instrument controllers implemented in qililab.
+Below there are **some examples** of the different instrument controllers implemented in qililab.

 Rohde Schwarz
 -----------------